Mimkaa/miltiplayerGameWithJava/README.md

 # Think Outside The Room
-A jump- and run Platformer for exactly four players, filled with puzzles, which require cooperation and coordination.
+A jump- and run Platformer for four players, filled with puzzles, which require cooperation and coordination.

 ## About the Game